NosovDE/text-classifier-web/README.md

 # text-classifier-web
-Text Classifier on Java with web interface
+Text Classifier (Naive Bayes) on Java with web interface